Ja-rek/proof-of-concept-Tag-Checker/README.md

-Before run application please set the connection string in ``StackOverflow/Infrastructure/Persistence/SessionFactory.cs``.
+Before run the application please set the connection string in ``StackOverflow/Infrastructure/Persistence/SessionFactory.cs``.